 The main volunteer house is in a beautiful rural location with great views over the lake.
 You will share a basic bunk-bed dormitory and bathrooms with up to 16 volunteers on a single sex basis.

-In the main volunteer house there is a kitchen and dining area where all volunteers eat and relax in the evenings.
+In the main volunteer house there is a kitchen and dining area where all volunteers eat together and relax in the evenings.
 WIFI is not available but there is 3G internet access.